Serving those who have served

 1. Each inquiry is screened to ensure they meet our application criteria.

 Once accepted to the program, the wait time for a fully trained Service Dog with customized skills for the client’s needs can be as little as 8 months and up to 24 months.
 During your time on the FTK9 waitlist, FTK9 and your medical care team may work together with you to ensure you are ready for your Service Dog.
+The timing of a service dog placement is determined by the availability of the correct dog for the individual’s needs and situation.

 PLEASE NOTE: Due to a large daily call volume we can not respond to inquiry calls and emails.
 Our website includes answers to all our most commonly asked questions.